 The leader of the United Nations is calling on businesses around the world to step up and do their part in employing people with autism.

 Efforts to increase work opportunities for people with developmental disabilities are largely centering on changing attitudes among employers.

 As the job market continues to improve, the number of people with disabilities who are employed is also edging up.

 Workplace discrimination complaints based on disability are on the decline, federal officials say.

-The unemployment rate among Americans with disabilities increased significantly in January, the U.S. Department of Labor said Friday.
+Unemployment among Americans with disabilities inched up with the start of the new year, the U.S. Department of Labor said Friday.

 Unable to hire based on kindness alone, one entrepreneur called in an expert to measure whether it made good business sense to employ people with developmental disabilities.

 An increasing number of people with disabilities joined the workforce as 2014 came to a close, according to new data from the U.S. Department of Labor.